 Learning all I could after a recent diagnosis, Beyond Celiac was the first Celiac Disease website I found.
 Finding accurate information and increasing my knowledge was so important.
 Support is vital, educating yourself, and connections help the newly diagnosed or long term Celiacs.
 Goals of early diagnosing and improved support remain important.
 I am excited to be a part of this group and see the encouraging work, new research, and progress being made in Celiac Disease.

-I was diagnosed with Celiac Disease at 16 years old, and ever since, I have been passionate about helping my fellow teenagers and young adults navigate the various aspects of managing Celiac Disease.
-Now a junior at Vanderbilt University, I work closely with campus dining to safely accommodate students with Celiac, hoping to set an example for other universities.
-I am excited to be working with Beyond Celiac to help make a difference, spread awareness, and advocate.
+I was diagnosed with Celiac Disease at 16 years old, and ever since, I have been passionate about helping teenagers and young adults navigate the various aspects of managing Celiac Disease.
+I’ll be graduating with a triple major from Vanderbilt University in the spring of 2021, and I’ve worked closely with campus dining to safely accommodate students with medical dietary restrictions, hoping to set an example for other universities.
+I am excited to be working with Beyond Celiac to help make a difference, spread awareness, and advocate!

 I never thought Celiac disease was something I would have to worry about until 2017, the year I was diagnosed.
 Until then, I had barely heard of the disease.
 The challenges I have faced trying to maintain a gluten-free diet are greater than I had expected.
 I have joined the Beyond Celiac Patient and Family Advisory Council as a mission to help other who struggle with the same challenges I have endured.

 Alison is the mother of two young children with celiac disease.
 Her older daughter was diagnosed at the age of 4 in 2014, followed by her younger daughter at the age of 3 in 2016.
 Alison has been involved as both a volunteer and fundraiser for Beyond Celiac over the past 5 years.
 Alison is also an adjunct professor of psychology at Arcadia University in Glenside, Pennsylvania.